Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part2.markdown

 > Copy and paste the URL into your favorite browser in order to view the visualization.
 Where the URL says `YOUR_USERNAME` be sure to replace it with the user name that you created on the Bridges website in Part 1.

 Congratulations on creating your very first visualization with Bridges!
+Below is a sample of what your visualization should look like.

 ![drawing](/images/screenshot_9.png)